Can You Get Full Coverage on a Rebuilt Title? – Salvage Car Insurance

 How Much Does it Cost to Register a Salvage Car in California?

-To register a salvage car in California may cost about $46; however other fees are likely to spring up too:
+To register a salvage car in California may cost about $46; however, both fees are likely to spring up too:

 • $50 for salvage and dismantled inspection fee